kcsandoval88/QMEE/MyDataAssignment/README.md

   - Each column depicts 1 sniff interaction from the experimental mouse to the stimulus mouse.

-  - Mice have different number of sniff activities (eg: F69 has 6 sniff activites, H25 has 5 sniff activites).
+  - Mice have different number of sniff activities (eg: F69 has 6 sniff activites, H25 has 5 sniff activites). [not identified in this csv]

   - In the data file I have also left the manual calculation I had done for the baseline correction value (step 1) and data corrected (step 2).
 [This can be used for confirmation or I can delete if unnecessary.]

+  - It also contains 2 sheets (familiar stimuli & unfamiliar stimuli)

   - The csv file "SocialPhotometry1st5SniffData_RCAMP" contains the data corrected of only the 1st 5 sniffs of experimental mice F69, H25, H28, H82.